Andrew Oswald: The economics of human wellbeing

-The final theme is what is now called the economics of happiness.
-This was thought the most unusual work of all—insofar as anyone paid attention—by economists in the early 1990s when the work began.
+In the early 1990s, the topic of happiness economics received limited attention among economists.
 The research proposed ways to estimate 'happiness' and job-satisfaction regression equations.
 Today the area is one of the fastest growing within social science.
 Andrew Oswald's papers include articles in the 1994 and 1997 Economic Journal, the 1996 Journal of Public Economics, the 2001 American Economic Review, the 2002 International Journal of Epidemiology, and the 2004 Journal of Public Economics.
-According to www.repec.org some of these are among the most-quoted writings in modern economics.
+According to RePEc, several of his papers are highly cited within economics literature.
 A paper in Science, co-authored with Steve Wu, in 2010, showed that across the United States there is a match between subjective well-being scores and objective measures.
 In 2012, Andrew Oswald published an article in the Proceedings of the National Academy of Sciences of the USA arguing that, like humans, great apes have a tendency to U-shaped wellbeing through life.
 Oswald has also worked on the beneficial influence of a fruit-and-vegetable diet on happiness and psychological health, in articles in Social Indicators Research in 2013 and the American Journal of Public Health in 2016.